 Join California in the Fight Against Zika — Don't Bring Zika Home.

 The Zika virus is transmitted through the bite of an infected mosquito and through unprotected sex with someone who is infected.
 Zika virus can also spread from an infected pregnant woman to her developing baby during pregnancy or around the time of birth.
 At this time, no one has been infected with Zika from mosquitoes in California.
 You are at risk if you or your sexual partner travel to areas with Zika, including Mexico.

 Couples that are pregnant should practice safer sex by using condoms (male or female) and dental dams during all types of sex, from start to finish, especially if one partner has recently been to an area with Zika.
-Men infected with Zika can pass the virus through sex for up to 6 months.
+Men infected with Zika can pass the virus through sex for at least 3 months.
 Talk with your doctor about your family plan and any recent or upcoming travel.

 Learn how to protect your family and California from Zika by viewing and sharing the

 Don't Bring Zika Home campaign education materials.